 • Media browser hierarchical mode

-When this behavior is turned off, the Media Browser shows all folders that contain media on your device.
-When this is turned on, you will need to navigate the file structure on your device to locate the appropriate media folder.
+When turned off, the Media Browser shows all folders that contain media on your device.
+When turned on, you will need to navigate the file structure on your device to locate media.

 • Show audio amplitude meter when recording video

-When this behavior is turned off, recording video using the Camcorder tool at the center of the Media Wheel does not display information about audio levels.
-When this is turned on, an audio meter will display on the left side of the Camcorder screen.
+When turned off, recording video using the Camcorder tool at the center of the Media Wheel does not display information about audio levels.
+When turned on, an audio meter will display on the left side of the Camcorder screen.

 • Allow export frame rate up to 60fps

-When this is turned off, the highest frame rate for export is 30fps.
-When this is turned on, you will have the option to export at 60fps.
+When turned off, the highest frame rate for export is 30fps.
+When turned on, you will have the option to export at 60fps.

 • Allow import frame rate up to 240fps

-When this is turned off, frame rates higher than 30fps are automatically rendered on the Timeline as though they were shot at 30fps.
-With this turned on, video clips recorded at higher frame rates will preserve the higher frame rate with respect to the duration the clip takes up on the Timeline.
+When turned off, frame rates higher than 30fps render on the Timeline as though shot at 30fps.
+When turned on, higher frame rate clips will preserve their frame rate with respect to the duration the clip takes up on the Timeline.

 • Collect export diagnostic data

 Help us help you!
-By collecting (and sending) the KineMaster developers information about how your device handles exports, we can improve the speed and stability of exporting in future versions of KineMaster.
+When turned on, this sends the KineMaster team information about how your device handles exports.
+This helps us improve the speed and stability of exporting in future versions of KineMaster.

 • Unlimited Video Layer Mode